Constitution of the Chinese Communist Party

-The Constitution of the Chinese Communist Party has 55 articles and its contents describe the program of the party, as well as its organizational structure and party symbolism.
-The Chinese Communist Party adopted its first program at the 1st National Congress and adopted its first constitution in 1945.
-Its current constitution was adopted in 1982; while it has since been revised, its basic content has been stable since 1982.
+The Constitution of the Chinese Communist Party is the fundamental governing document of the Chinese Communist Party (CCP).
+Consisting of 55 articles, its contents describe the program of the party, as well as its organizational structure and party symbolism.

+The CCP adopted its first program at the 1st National Congress, which set out its ideology as Marxism–Leninism, and its ultimate goal as the realization of communism.
+The program amended in each subsequent CCP Congress.
+The 7th National Congress in 1945 adopted the CCP's first constitution.
+It included Mao Zedong Thought as the CCP's working compass, and was the first that it independently drafted.
+The constitution currently in force was adopted at the 12th National Congress in 1982.
+While it has since been revised, its basic content has been stable since 1982.

 History

-The Chinese Communist Party (CCP) first outlined some of the basic elements of a constitution in its Party Program adopted during the 1st National Congress, although the Party Program itself was not a constitution.
-It stated that the Party's guiding ideology is Marxism–Leninism, and its ultimate goal is the realization of communism.
+The Chinese Communist Party (CCP) first outlined some of the basic elements of a constitution in its Party Program adopted during the 1st National Congress, although this was not a constitution.
+It stated that the CCP's ideology is Marxism–Leninism, and its ultimate goal is the realization of communism.

 The 2nd National Congress in 1922 adopted the Party Program.
-The Party's minimum program was a democratic revolution aimed at thoroughly opposing imperialism and feudalism.
-It stipulated the qualifications for Party membership and the procedures for joining the Party, the Party's organizational principles, organizational structure, discipline, and system.
+The CCP's minimum program was a democratic revolution aimed at thoroughly opposing imperialism and feudalism.
+It stipulated the qualifications for party membership and the procedures for joining the party, organizational principles, organizational structure, discipline, and system.

 The 3rd National Congress in 1923 amended the program to stipulate the rights and obligations of alternate and full members.

-The 4th National Congress in 1925 amended the program to stipulate that Party branches are the basic units of the Party, change the title of Chairman of the Central Committee to General Secretary, and change the title of chairman of the executive committee of the Party at all levels to Secretary.
+The 4th National Congress in 1925 amended the program to stipulate that party branches are the basic units of the party, change the title of Chairman of the Central Committee to General Secretary, and change the title of chairman of the executive committee of the CCP at all levels to Secretary.

-The 5th National Congress in 1927 amended the program to stipulate that the Party's organizational principle is democratic centralism, that the age for joining the Party is 18 years or older, that the relationship between the Party and the Youth League must be defined, and that in addition to electing one formal member of the Central Committee as General Secretary, the Central Committee must also elect several formal members of the Central Committee to organize the Politburo to guide all political work nationwide.
+The 5th National Congress in 1927 amended the program to stipulate that the CCP's organizational principle is democratic centralism, that the age for joining the party is 18 years or older, that the relationship between the party and the Youth League must be defined, and that in addition to electing one formal member of the Central Committee as General Secretary, the Central Committee must also elect several formal members of the Central Committee to organize the Politburo to guide all political work nationwide.

 The 6th National Congress in 1928 amended the program to emphasize that the CCP was a branch of the Communist International, highlighting the leading position of the Communist International.

 The CCP's 1945 constitution described Mao Zedong Thought as the party's working compass, writing it into the preamble.
 The 1945 constitution also discusses democracy in the context of New Democracy.
-Passed at the Party's 7th National Congress, it was the first independently drafted by the Party.
+Passed at the 7th National Congress, it was the first independently drafted by the CCP.